TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlmanagedinstance/problemscopingques-sqlmi-conn-ts-timeouts.md

             "id": "problem_description",
             "order": 10,
             "controlType": "multilinetextbox",
-            "displayLabel": "Please provide additional context for the error message you are encountering.", "required": true,
+            "displayLabel": "Always provide the full error text from the underlying client library (e.g., SqlClient), not the general error from your client application.
+If available, include the client stack trace as well", "required": true,
             "useAsAdditionalDetails": true,
-            "watermarkText": "Always provide the full error text from the underlying client library (e.g., SqlClient), not the general error from your client application."
-        },
-        {
-            "id": "sqlexception_received_on_client",
-            "order": 20,
-            "controlType": "multilinetextbox",
-            "displayLabel": "Paste detailed error message or stack trace.
-(Obscure the personally identifiable information).", "required": false
+            "watermarkText": "Obscure any personally identifiable information"
         },
         {
             "id": "driver_name",